bmeviauac01/softwarelab1/docs/en/Lab-EFREST/index.md

 ﻿# Entity Framework and REST

 !!! danger "!!!
-MATERIAL IS WORK IN PROGRESS !!!"
+MATERIAL WORK IN PROGRESS !!!"
     !!!
 DO NOT START THIS LAB YET !!!

     !!!
-MATERIAL IS WORK IN PROGRESS !!!
+MATERIAL WORK IN PROGRESS !!!

     !!!
 DO NOT START THIS LAB YET !!!